-Rion Nakaya is a design director who loves storytelling, sustainable tech, and wandering the halls of small science museums.
-Other titles include: photo enthusiast, Eames admirer, ex-expat, and lifelong learner.
+Rion Nakaya is a design director who loves storytelling, sustainable tech, well-designed spaces, and wandering the halls of small science museums.
 She founded TKSST in 2011.

 "…The Kid Should See This, a blog that aggregates kid-friendly wonders from science, art, technology, and more.
 If you aren’t reading it, you should be.
 Even if you don’t have kids." - Maggie Koerth-Baker